Free and open to all

 Living Well

-A small group for individuals experiencing mild cognitive impairment or early cognitive changes — a place to share perspectives, support well-being, and live with meaning.
+An exclusive small group for individuals experiencing mild cognitive impairment or early cognitive changes, a place to connect with others walking a similar journey, share perspectives, support well-being, and continue living with meaning and purpose.

 Read about the series →